MODULE · Events

 It is the second week of June in a CBSE school in Indore.
 The principal is preparing the academic calendar for 2025-26 in an Excel sheet that her predecessor mailed her three years ago.
 The state government has just notified two extra working days for the Eid holiday.
 The exam coordinator wants the Half-Yearly schedule locked by July.
 The PT teacher needs Sports Day before the monsoon.
 The accountant is asking which dates count as 'school holiday' for the bus contractor invoice.
 Four people, four documents, one calendar that nobody fully owns.

 Inkwelly's Events module replaces this with one academic calendar.
-Every event — holidays, exams, parent-teacher meetings, sports day, cultural festivals, student trips — lives as a real database row with a defined eventType, affectedClasses, attendanceImpact and parentVisibility.
-The principal owns the calendar; the office staff publish it; the parents see it on WhatsApp; the Attendance module, the Examinations module and the bus contractor's holiday list all read from the same source.
+Every event — holidays, exam days, parent-teacher meetings, sports day, cultural festivals, student trips — lives as one row, scoped to the right classes, counted into the working-day total, and visible to the principal, the office staff and the teachers on the same screen.

 What we built instead